weirdev/lagern/BackupCore/Notes.md

 		wont need Item3 of returned tuple
 		create mapping from short to longnames
-			only use longnames to access parsed data
+			only use longnames to access parsed data can require only one or at least one of a set of options '|' or '^' between options
+		options inside [] ?
 Test support for large backup sets
 	Optimize B+ tree BlobStore
 		bulk loading of tree